NeuroRehabilitation/Reh-Store/README.md

 ## Package storage

 The uploaded installers are located inside the "software_storage" folder in the root of this directory.
 Inside of this folder, there are 3 folders.
 The "tmp" is where the files are being sent while the upload process is being done.
 After the upload is completed, they are renamed and sent to the folder "software".

-## Admin account

-Default username: admin

-Default password: admin123

-Please change this credentials as fast as possible after the Reh@Store is online.
-If possible, create a new account with all priviledges and delete this account.